xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ## Supervise the catalog, coupons and discounts
 The store administrator exercises the function of supervising the product catalog.
 See {% link "Supervising the product catalog" ref_0dPCIV3f %} for more information.

-The store administrator can view, edit and delete coupons and volume discounts created by vendors (However, the administrator cannot tell, which discount or coupon is owned by which vendor).
-The administrator can create coupons and discounts, but the coupons and discounts created by them are not visible to vendors and can be applied only to the products owned by the administrator.
+If necessary, the store administrator can help vendors with volume discounts and coupons.
+The administrator can view, edit and delete coupons and volume discounts created by the vendors; they cannot, however, create coupons and discounts to be applied to vendor products.
+(Any coupons and discounts created by the administrator are not visible to vendors and can be applied only to the products owned by the administrator).

-## Step 13: Work on the orders
+## Work on the orders
 The store administrator has full access to all the orders in the store.

 In the "_Warehouse_" mode, the administrator performs the following functions: